Engaging people and communities: step by step

 If it is a generic engagement exercise with members of the public in a community, then a representative cross section of that community should be identified.
 What is the profile of the local community?
 Things to think about include:

 - sexual orientation

 - people living in urban, rural, remote or island areas

 How many people should you involve?

-You don't need to include everyone in a particular engagement exercise, as there's a limited number of views on any topic and eventually you will reach data saturation.
+You don't need to include everyone in a particular engagement exercise.
+There's a limited number of views on any topic and eventually you will reach data saturation.
 By engaging a good cross section of people from different backgrounds you should get a sufficiently robust amount of data.
 As a rule of thumb:

 - one-to-one interviews should involve about 12 to 15 people

 - focus groups and workshops should have between 8 and 12 people in each group, with between 6 and 9 focus groups in total.
 Aim for a good cross section of different populations or people with different aspects of a condition.